ignaciovi/songbinator/pals-songmix/README.md

 Preview of song 30 seconds artist suggested
 Check permissions required to user (read activity delete) Change to camelcase states
+Change repository name to songbinator
+Optimise for phone
+Take first item of array in a more elegant way
+Make repository public without client secret
+View web stats
+Linkedin publication
+Depending on location of user check artists blocked by country Not secure songbinator in web browser.
+How to make it secure Direct link to spotify browser when playlist is created

 Simple and advance options
 Be able to search for less popular similar artists